tpwres/teczki-polskiego-wrestlingu/content/a/the-greens.md

 ### Influence

-The Greens, aside from being a friends group, were also one of the factions in [Prime Time Wrestling's](@/o/ptw.md) locker room.
-The other factions were "Originals" (who started in PTW) and "Blues" (ex-[KPW](@/o/kpw.md)).
+The Greens, aside from being a group of friends, were also one of the factions in [Prime Time Wrestling's](@/o/ptw.md) locker room.
+The other factions were "THe Originals" (who started in PTW) and "The Blues" (ex-[KPW](@/o/kpw.md)).
 Sometimes, internal tensions in the organization were caused by disagreement between these groups, and the management.
-Mainly caused by differences in their approach to quality and wrestling philosophy.
-For example: Justin Joy's harsh training regime.
+This was mainly caused by differences in their approach to quality and wrestling philosophy, such as Justin Joy's harsh training regime.

 The group can be compared to the famous Kliq, active in WWE in the mid-1990s.
 The Greens were most active and influential in PTW since 2021, but also in [PpW](@/o/ppw.md) since 2023.